 The cities of Dunedin and Invercargill are both in Southern Island, New Zealand.
-Invercargill city is New Zealand’s most southerly city and regarded as service city for farms in Southland Plains.
+Invercargill city is New Zealand’s most southerly city and regarded as a service city for farms in Southland Plains.
 Invercargill features pretty old century buildings and wide streets and the city itself is named after a prominent settler in Otago known as William Cargill.
 The wide streets in Invercargill are named after rivers of Northern England and Scotland.
 The city doesn’t have a lot of attractions as such but the Central Business District is pretty busy.
-Most of the activities in the city are concentrated at the intersection of Kelvian and Esk streets but the entire CBD is well bounded by Daveron, Gala, Tay and Leven streets.
+Most of the activities in the city are concentrated at the intersection of Kelvin and Esk streets but the entire CBD is well-bounded by Daveron, Gala, Tay, and Leven streets.

-The Dunedin Chinese Garden is a popular spot in the city and offers an opportunity that you simply can’t miss.
-While Dunedin is not a famous beaching destination, most travelers still come here to enjoy some quality time in the beach surfing or swimming.
+The Dunedin Chinese Garden is a popular sport in the city and offers an opportunity that you simply can’t miss.
+While Dunedin is not a famous beaching destination, most travelers still come here to enjoy some quality time at the beach surfing or swimming.
 Wearing a wet suit presents you even with more fun.
-Other attractions in Dunedin include the Dunedin Botanical gardens, Larnach Castle, Otakou Marae, Orokonui Eco Sanctuary and the Tunnel Beach among others.
+Other attractions in Dunedin include the Dunedin Botanical gardens, Larnach Castle, Otakou Marae, Orokonui Eco-Sanctuary, and Tunnel Beach among others.

 Dunedin is also very popular among campers especially in the Leith Valley Holiday Park located close to Otago Museum and Botanical Gardens.
 The park has the usual facilities that you can expect in a holiday park including a kitchen, showers and internet access.
 Even though the park mostly caters to motor homes and camper vans, campers with tents and bikes also stay here as well.
 These two cities are quite safe and the locals are very hospitable and welcoming.